frankRenlf/nanogpt/README.md

 # Trained components
 You can find:
-- trained models in model_dict dict
+- trained models in model_dict
-- trained tokenizers in tokenizers dict
+- trained tokenizers in tokenizers
-- dataset in data dict
+- dataset in data
-- generated text in generate_text dict
+- generated text in generate/text
+- time consumption in generate/time

 You can modify config:
 - config in config.py